finos/vuu/vuu-book/src/providers_tables_viewports/modules.md

 # Modules

 Modules are how you describe the tables, providers and rpc calls that you want to add to Vuu.
-THey are intended to be logical groupings of functionality that can be shared.
+They are intended to be logical groupings of functionality that can be shared.

 ##How to define a module

-THe best place to start with defining a module is to look at the existing ones provided in the core infra.
+The best place to start with defining a module is to look at the existing ones provided in the core infra.

-##An example module definitin:
+##An example module definition:

 ```scala
 object VuiStateModule extends DefaultModule {